 In some sequences, the presence of separators alone is enough to establish occurrences within the sequence.
 Such a sequence is called a positional sequence.

 Positional sequence - Each occurrence in the sequence can be identified by its position in the data.
 Typically the components of such a sequence do not have an initiator.
 In some such sequences, the separators for optional zero-length occurrences may or must be omitted when at the end of the group.
-A positional sequence can be modelled by setting dfdl:separatorSuppressionPolicy to 'never', 'trailingEmptyStrict' or 'trailingEmpty'.
+In DFDL, a sequence is considered positional if it contains only required elements and/or optional and array elements that have dfdl:occursCountKind 'implicit', 'fixed' or 'expression', and it has dfdl:separatorSuppressionPolicy 'never', 'trailingEmptyStrict' or 'trailingEmpty'.

 Non-positional sequence - Occurrences in the sequence cannot be identified by their position in the data alone.
-Typically the components of such a sequence have an initiator.
-Such sequences allow the separator to be omitted for optional zero-length occurrences anywhere in the sequence.
-Speculative parsing is employed by the parser to identify each occurrence.
-A non-positional sequence can be modelled by setting dfdl:separatorSuppressionPolicy to 'anyEmpty'.
+Often the components of such a sequence have an initiator.
+Such sequences sometimes allow the separator to be omitted for optional zero-length occurrences anywhere in the sequence.
+Speculative parsing might need to be employed by the parser to identify each occurrence.
+In DFDL, a sequence is non-positional if it contains any optional or array elements that have dfdl:occursCountKind 'parsed' or 'stopValue', and/or it has dfdl:separatorSuppressionPolicy 'anyEmpty'.”